Anggrek (train)

-Argo Bromo Anggrek is the name of Executive and Compartment Suite train jointly operated by Kereta Api Indonesia between Surabaya and Jakarta in Indonesia.
+Anggrek, formerly known as Argo Bromo Anggrek, is the name of Executive and Compartment Suite train jointly operated by Kereta Api Indonesia between Surabaya and Jakarta in Indonesia.
 The train covers 720 km in 7 hours and 45 minutes along Java's north coast, stopping at Semarang Tawang and Cirebon.
 It is one of the best known trains in Indonesia.

 Etymology

 The name Argo Bromo was derived from the volcano Bromo in East Java.
-The term anggrek (orchid) was added to differentiate the train from its predecessor.
-The orchid is represented in the purple-white livery of the train.
+The term anggrek (orchid) - the current name of the train - was added to differentiate the train from its predecessor service in 1997.
+The orchid was for years represented in the purple-white livery of the train.

 Service

+In December 1994, KAI Ltd launched the Suryajaya, a executive class intercity long distance service running the Jakarta-Surabaya route in 10 hours, using newly refurbished executive class passenger coaches (ex-East German imports produced for KAI in the 1960s), a dining car, baggage generator car, and a CC201 diesel locomotive.

-Its predecessor, the JS950 Argo Bromo, made the Jakarta–Surabaya run in about nine hours and was inaugurated in Gambir Station on 31 July 1995 by the President of Indonesia, Suharto, ahead of the 50th Indonesian Independence Day Golden Jubilee celebrations in 17 August (hence the JS950, for "Jakarta–Surabaya in nine hours, launched to commemorate the 50th anniversary of Indonesia's independence").
-The success of the service led to the introduction of Argo Bromo Anggrek service which commenced with its first timetable appearance on 24 September 1997.
+The immediate predecessor of this train, the JS950 Argo Bromo, made the Jakarta–Surabaya run in a record nine hours (one less than the Suryajaya) and was inaugurated with its first official trip in Gambir Station on 31 July 1995 by the second President of Indonesia, Suharto, ahead of both the 50th Indonesian Independence Day Golden Jubilee celebrations in 17 August (hence the JS950, for "Jakarta–Surabaya in nine hours, launched to commemorate the 50th anniversary of Indonesia's independence") - and the golden jubilee of Kereta Api Indonesia that September.
+The success of the service led to the introduction of Argo Bromo Anggrek service which commenced with its first timetable appearance on 24 September 1997 in time for KAI's 52nd corporate anniversary and as part of celebrations for the 130th anniversary of the KAI network.

-The difference between Argo Bromo Anggrek and the original JS950 Argobromo train service is the usage of a set of more sophisticated passenger coach with bolsterless bogies, which are made locally by Indonesian Railway Industry (INKA).
+The difference between Argo Bromo Anggrek and the original JS950 Argobromo intercity train service, which would be fused into the former in the 2000s, is the usage of a set of more sophisticated passenger coaches with bolsterless bogies, which are made locally by Indonesian Railway Industry Ltd (INKA) - no less than future president B. J. Habibie was responsible for the concept and partially the design for these passenger coaches, the first all-Indonesian produced modern long distance executive class coaches for intercity services after years of licensed productions by INKA from overseas designs.
 Although initially hailed as technological innovation of its day, even nicknamed as "747 on rail" by Tourism Minister Joop Ave, they were later downgraded in later years by having the disc brakes replaced with conventional brake shoes, and automatic doors replaced by manual ones due to poor maintenance, especially during and after the 1997 Asian financial crisis and a derailment at Manggarai station in 2010.